 - Cold Compression Therapy: A slight variation on the standard use of ice packs is to apply compression.
 This can be done with special cold compression sleeves, or by fashioning one yourself.
 This method applies two of the four principles of RICE treatment: ice and compression.
 In addition to relieving pain and swelling, cold and compression used together can speed up the recovery process.

 - Ice Massage: An alternative use for ice packs is to make an ice cup, useful for applying an ice massage.
-This is particularly helpful with treating back injury, since it combines the anti-swelling effects of ice packs with the pain relieving effects of massage.
+This is particularly helpful for treating back injury since it combines the anti-swelling effects of ice packs with the pain-relieving effects of massage.

 - Ice Bath: Bathing in a tub of ice-cold water, as well as taking cold showers, has terrific benefits to recovery.
 In addition to helping treat injuries, many runners use cold water submergence to recover from intense exercise.
 The effectiveness of this method has been proven in scientific studies; it has been shown to improve the metabolic ability of muscles, speeding up recovery.

 - Heat Pack: Using adry or moist heat pack on the affected area helps a great deal in minimizing muscle soreness, as studies have shown.
 In the case of a compression fracture, muscles can be sore and painful if your posture is affected, so this can help reduce pain during a recovery process.
 It is recommended to use heat for 15 to 20 minutes on average, although more severe injuries may require applying heat packs for upwards of 30 minutes, with a maximum of 2 hours.